 - a.
 In the RIP Direction list, select one of the following: - Both.
 The router broadcasts its routing table periodically and incorporates information that it receives. - Out Only.
 The router broadcasts its routing table periodically. - In Only.
-The router incorporates the RIP information that it receives.
+The router incorporates the RIP information that it receives. - b.

-- b.
 In the RIP Version list, select one of the following: - Disabled.
 This is the default setting. - RIP-1.
 This format is universally supported.
-It is adequate for most networks, unless you have an unusual network setup. - RIP-2.
+It is adequate for most networks, unless your network setup is unusual.

+- RIP-2.
 This format carries more information.
 Both RIP-2B and RIP-2M send the routing data in RIP-2 format.
 RIP-2B uses subnet broadcasting.
 RIP-2M uses multicasting. - 8.
 Click the Apply button.